 If we’re judging the two POS systems by the sheer number of apps that work with them, Shopify takes the cake.
 It is probably the most customizable piece of software on the market, boasting an app store with hundreds of options.

 That’s not to say that Square doesn’t feature a huge app inventory in their own right.
 In fact, the Square app marketplace allows you to customize your POS in many of the same ways that the Shopify app store does.
 Both have a variety of options for everything from accounting and marketing to inventory management and shipping.
 If there is a specific app that you need to have for your POS, chances are both Square and Shopify can accommodate.

 Square and Shopify feature free mobile POS apps that work for iOS and Android devices.
 Both apps can be used to run mobile payments via a card reader, as well as manage sales, inventory, and employees.

 As far as hardware, the Square register may be expensive, but overall Square offers cheaper hardware than you can buy through Shopify.
-Both services require you to pay extra for the Retail package, but Shopify’s fee is being added on top of what you are already paying for your subscription.
-The one advantage to Shopify is that your subscription also provides you access to Shopify’s ecommerce platform, which has a lot of value for ecommerce merchants.
+However, one advantage to Shopify is that your subscription also provides you access to Shopify’s ecommerce platform, which has a lot of value for ecommerce merchants.

 As far as all the other features (employee/customer/inventory management, checkout, reporting, mobile app, integrations), we’d say the services offered by both POS systems are comparable, so it would really be a matter of personal preference.

-To wrap it up, given everything we’ve covered, here is our recommendation: If you are a merchant who sells products online, use Shopify as your POS—you’ll pay more but you’ll be getting an elite ecommerce platform to work with.
+To wrap up our Square vs. Shopify comparison, given everything we’ve covered, here is our recommendation: If you are a merchant who sells products online, use Shopify as your POS—you’ll pay more but you’ll be getting an elite ecommerce platform to work with.
 For everyone else, use Square, because you’ll get the same level of functionality for a much lower cost.